1. Home

 • Take the time to check if the person understood what you said.

-• If possible, write down what you want to say to the person and encourage written exchanges, while observing hygiene rules and distancing.
+• If possible, write down what you want to say to the person and encourage written exchanges.
 For example, you could use a notebook, a questionnaire, a whiteboard or a speech-to-text app on your cell phone or tablet.

 • Think about using technology.
 For instance, you could use a sound transmission system, an amplified telephone or a voice recognition app.